jqnatividad/qsv/README.md

 The `excel` command recognizes Excel and Open Document Spreadsheet(ODS) files (`.xls`, `.xlsx`, `.xlsm`, `.xlsb` and `.ods` files).

 ### **Encoding**
 qsv requires UTF-8 encoded (of which ASCII is a subset) input files.
+On startup, it scans the input if it's UTF-8 encoded, and will abort if its not.
 On Linux and macOS, UTF-8 encoding is the default.
 Should you need to reencode CSV/TSV files, there are several utilities you can use to do so on [Linux/macOS](https://stackoverflow.com/questions/805418/how-can-i-find-encoding-of-a-file-via-a-script-on-linux) and [Windows](https://superuser.com/questions/1163753/converting-text-file-to-utf-8-on-windows-command-prompt).

 ### **Windows Usage Note**
 Unlike other modern operating systems, Windows' [default encoding is UTF16-LE](https://stackoverflow.com/questions/66072117/why-does-windows-use-utf-16le).